Hurricane Laura makes landfall in the US

 Not Available

-Major Hurricane Laura is approaching a Gulf Coast landfall, bringing extremely dangerous conditions.
-CNN meteorologist Tyler Mauldin has the 11p update.
+Hurricane Laura officially makes landfall, bringing life-threatening conditions.
+CNN meteorologist Pedram Javaheri has the 2a update.

 Related Content